Neurony/javascript/packages/stylelint-config/README.md

 # Documentation

-To use those, make sure you have stylelint (https://www.npmjs.com/package/stylelint) package installed and stylelint.config.js copied at the root of the project.

 There are some rules in place that are undocumented here.
 They keep you from writing invalid css, using invalid media queries etc.